 ABN AMRO's management structure includes an Executive Board at both ABN AMRO Group and ABN AMRO Bank level and an Executive Committee at ABN AMRO Bank level.
-On 1 March 2018, the Supervisory Board appointed Mr Christian Bornfeld as a member of the Executive Board and CI&TO to succeed Mr Johan van Hall, who resigned on that same date.
-No other changes were made in the Executive Committee during 2018.
+On 1 March 2018, the Supervisory Board appointed Mr Christian Bornfeld as a member of the Executive Board and Chief Innovation & Technology Officer to succeed Mr Johan van Hall, who resigned on that same date.
+No other changes in the Executive Committee were made during 2018.